ietf-wg-idr/RFC4271bis/rfc4271bis.md

 The Decision Process takes place in three distinct phases, each triggered by a different event:

+{: style="format %c)"}

-a) Phase 1 is responsible for calculating the degree of preference for each route received from a peer.
+* Phase 1 is responsible for calculating the degree of preference for each route received from a peer.

-b) Phase 2 is invoked on completion of phase 1.
+* Phase 2 is invoked on completion of phase 1.
 It is responsible for choosing the best route out of all those available for each distinct destination, and for installing each chosen route into the Loc-RIB.

-c) Phase 3 is invoked after the Loc-RIB has been modified.
+* Phase 3 is invoked after the Loc-RIB has been modified.
 It is responsible for disseminating routes in the Loc-RIB to each peer, according to the policies contained in the PIB.
 Route aggregation and information reduction can optionally be performed within this phase.

-### Phase 1: Calculation of Degree of Preference
+### Phase 1: Calculation of Degree of Preference {#phase1}

-The Phase 1 decision function is invoked whenever the local BGP speaker receives, from a peer, an UPDATE message that advertises a new route, a replacement route, or withdrawn routes.
+The Phase 1 decision function is invoked whenever the local BGP speaker receives, from a peer, an UPDATE message that advertises a new route, a replacement route, or a withdrawn route.

 The Phase 1 decision function is a separate process, which completes when it has no further work to do.